Flexible MIMO for Future Wireless Communications: Which Flexibilities are Possible?: Introduction

-Motivated by the above observations, in this paper, we propose a new overarching concept: flexible MIMO technology. \textbf{\emph{Flexible MIMO denotes a MIMO technology with flexible physical configurations and integrated applications, including flexible deployment characteristics, geometry characteristics, and real-time modified configurations.}} In flexible MIMO technology, the network topology, integrated application, matrix geometry characteristic, and real-time antenna movement can be configured flexibly and dynamically.
+Motivated by the above observations, in this paper, we propose a new overarching taxonomy framework: flexible MIMO technology. \textbf{\emph{Flexible MIMO denotes a MIMO technology with flexible physical configurations and integrated applications, including flexible deployment characteristics, geometry characteristics, and real-time modified configurations.}} In flexible MIMO technology, the network topology, integrated application, matrix geometry characteristic, and real-time antenna movement can be configured flexibly and dynamically.
 More specifically, the network topology denotes the network device and the network deployment strategy.
 The integrated application represents the services enabled by the MIMO technology.
 The characteristic of the array geometry includes the shape of the array, the orientation/brightness of the array, and the antenna deployment strategy.
 Real-time antenna movement is the further modification strategy beyond the above technologies, empowered by instantaneous channel state information (CSI).
 Indeed, by flexibly reconfiguring multi-antenna arrays in the above four major aspects, the flexible MIMO technology can be effectively utilized to empower future wireless communication networks.
+The purpose of introducing ``flexible MIMO" is not to coin another isolated label, but to establish a taxonomy framework for many emerging MIMO technologies.
+While numerous concepts have appeared, they are often presented separately and lack a holistic vision.
+This framework, motivated by the new MIMO flexibilities, enables wireless practitioners to adopt a generalized perspective and derive clear, systematic research clues for the future evolution of MIMO.

 By utilizing the flexible MIMO technology, some major benefits can be achieved: \textbf{\emph{1) Strengthened macro and micro diversity}}: The flexible MIMO technology can significantly strengthen both the macro and micro diversity.
 The macro diversity can be enhanced by novel network topologies, such as the cell-free network \cite{10422885} or pinching antenna system (PASS) \cite{liu2025pinching}.
 The micro diversity can also be strengthened by the real-time small-scale fading-based flexible technologies, such as the real-time antenna movement-based technology \cite{10906511}. \textbf{\emph{2) Ability to reconfigure wireless channel conditions}}: Relying on flexible deployment and geometry characteristics, the wireless channel condition can be consequently reconfigured by the flexible MIMO technology, enhancing favorable wireless channel conditions for the transmission.
 The conditions can be optimized at different granularity, from the deployment phase to the small-scale fading level.